necst/automated-arancino/README.md

 ## Run

-automated-arancino is componed by four components:
+automated-arancino is components by four components:

 * mbare is the agent that has to be executed inside the VMs.
 ```